ariandy/ParenthesesAssassin/README.md

 ```
 We use the same idea to eliminate the parentheses ambusher.
 ```
 Wait a sec, Ri.
-Is it a different rule to eliminate those things?
+Is it a different set of rules to eliminate those things?
 ```
 Absolutely, **NO**.
 Still stick to the Lambda Calculus rules (`α-equivalence`, `β-reduction`, currying, etc)!<br>
 It's just an additional way to carefully reduce all of 'em (except the divergence one).